 Acute kidney injury, also called acute renal failure, is the sudden loss of kidney function.
 When acute kidney injury occurs, the kidneys are unable to remove waste products and excess fluids, which then build up in the body and upset the body's normal chemical balance.

-The most common causes of acute kidney injury are dehydration, blood loss from major surgery or injury, or medicines such as nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, or the dyes (contrast agents) used in X-ray tests.
+The most common causes of acute kidney injury are serious infection, blood loss from major surgery or injury, or medicines such as nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, or the dyes (contrast agents) used in X-ray tests.

 Symptoms depend on the cause of the problem and can include:

 Little or no urine output.

 Dizziness upon standing.

 Feeling confused, anxious and restless, or sleepy.